woocommerce/woocommerce/tests/e2e/core-tests/README.md

 ### Shopper

 - `runShopperTests` - Run all shopper tests
   - `runCartPageTest` - Shopper can view and update cart
   - `runCheckoutPageTest` - Shopper can complete checkout
+  - `runCheckoutRegisteredPageTest` - Registered shopper can complete checkout
   - `runMyAccountPageTest` - Shopper can access my account page
   - `runSingleProductPageTest` - Shopper can view single product page

 ## Contributing a new test